 Member Protection Declaration

 All new members and members renewing their membership after a leave of absence of at least one season are required to sign the SLSNSW Member Protection Declaration.
 Surf Life Saving Clubs, as organisations that involve children, have a strong interest in keeping children safe.
 Our Member Protection Declaration is designed to make members aware of their responsibilities in relation to criminal charges and more broadly, anti-doping violations and any other matters which could constitute risk to members, employees, volunteers, athletes or reputation.
 We are currently reviewing our records and our Registrar may contact you if a Member Protection Declaration has not been recorded.
+Click here for the latest Member Protection Declaration Form.

 Working with Children Check (WWCC)